Agnostic Learning of General ReLU Activation Using Gradient Descent: Abstract

 \section{Abstract}

-We provide a convergence analysis of gradient descent for the problem of agnostically learning a single ReLU function under Gaussian distributions.
+We provide a convergence analysis of gradient descent for the problem of agnostically learning a single ReLU function with moderate bias under Gaussian distributions.
 Unlike prior work that studies the setting of zero bias, we consider the more challenging scenario when the bias of the ReLU function is non-zero.
-Our main result establishes that starting from random initialization, in a polynomial number of iterations gradient descent outputs, with high probability, a ReLU function that achieves a competitive error guarantee when compared to the error of the best ReLU function.
+Our main result establishes that starting from random initialization, in a polynomial number of iterations gradient descent outputs, with high probability, a ReLU function that achieves an error that is within a constant factor of the optimal error of the best ReLU function with moderate bias.
 We also provide finite sample guarantees, and these techniques generalize to a broader class of marginal distributions beyond Gaussians.